 What is the average salary for an English teacher in France?

-As a teacher in France, you can expect to earn between 1,000 and 2,000 Euros a month, depending on what kind of job you have, and where you work.
+As a teacher in France, you can expect to earn between 1,000 and 2,000 Euros a month, depending on what kind of job you have and where you work.
 Some salaries can go quite beyond this average, especially at international schools or universities.
 However, these jobs are more difficult to obtain.

 Is teaching English in France hard?

 France is one of the most competitive job markets for international educators.
-However, while getting a job to teach English in France might be difficult, teaching English in France itself is very rewarding.
+However, while getting a job teaching English in France might be difficult, teaching English in France itself is very rewarding.
 If you have experience teaching English internationally, you will find that the network of ex-pats and thriving international culture makes it easier to adjust.

 France has a very successful education system, and one of the biggest reasons for this is its teachers.
-As such, expectations for teachers here are usually higher than other destinations.
-You might find yourself working long days, and might be expected to dedicate outside time to extracurricular activities.
+As such, expectations for teachers here are usually higher than in other destinations.
+You might find yourself working long days and might be expected to dedicate outside time to extracurricular activities.
 There is usually a business-formal dress code or uniform.
 However, working in the French education system is very rewarding, as both your colleagues and students are energized about education.